VoidRunner87/mydu_pve_mod/README.md

 # Disadvantages of Running the mod on a separate container

 * You can't use orleans transactions.
 To circumvent that I made DLL mods that do use transactions and are invoked from the containerized mod
+* Higher reliance on connection and HTTP traffic.
+Things can error out more often than implementing as a DLL mod.
+To deal with there are retries or caching implemented or optimization choices that avoid hitting orleans directly.

 # Features